FlineDev/BartyCrouch/README.md

 ### Complete Examples

-All of the above put together, you can run something similar to these:
+All of the above put together, you can run the following (replace `path`):

 ```
 bartycrouch -in "path/Base.lproj/Main.storyboard" -out "path/en.lproj/Main.strings"